hashicorp/consul/website/source/intro/getting-started/agent.html.markdown

 page_title: "Run the Agent"
 sidebar_current: "gettingstarted-agent"
 description: |-
   After Consul is installed, the agent must be run.
 The agent can either run in a server or client mode.
-Each data center must have at least one server, although 3 or 5 is recommended.
+Each datacenter must have at least one server, although 3 or 5 is recommended.
 A single server deployment is highly discouraged as data loss is inevitable in a failure scenario.
 ---

 # Run the Consul Agent

 After Consul is installed, the agent must be run.
 The agent can run either in server or client mode.
-Each data center must have at least one server, although 3 or 5 is recommended.
+Each datacenter must have at least one server, although 3 or 5 is recommended.
 A single server deployment is _**highly**_ discouraged as data loss is inevitable in a failure scenario.
-[This guide](/docs/guides/bootstrapping.html) covers bootstrapping a new data center.
+[This guide](/docs/guides/bootstrapping.html) covers bootstrapping a new datacenter.

 All other agents run in client mode, a very lightweight process that registers services, runs health checks, and forwards queries to